How to Fix a Noisy Garage Door

 Ensure the Garage Door Is Not Off-Balance

 - Improper installation: Shoddy garage door installation can have severe consequences.
-Professionals use specialized tools to fasten bolts, screws, springs, hinges, etc. You may hear sounds that signal something is wrong — like unusual slapping, creaking and vibrating — when it should open and close smoothly.
+Professionals use specialized tools to fasten bolts, screws, springs, hinges and other components.
+You may hear sounds that signal something is wrong — like unusual slapping, creaking and vibrating — when it should open and close smoothly.
 While the noise element is a factor, safety comes first.
 The best way to ensure safety and prevent injury and damage is to consult an experienced garage door technician.
 You will also enjoy a noise-free garage as a result.

 - Worn rollers and cables: When rollers experience increased strain because of an uneven garage door, they will wear out quicker or come off the tracks.
 They will make noise as they struggle to move under the pressure.
 Replacing the old rollers with new, working ones will solve the noisy garage door problem.
 The strain also affects cables, which are more prone to breaking because of the increased pressure.
 A scraping noise could indicate a cable issue, which you should check out immediately.